Mamathavasudeva/Mamathavasudeva/README.md

 - Hi 👋,  I’m @Mamathakrishna
 Passionate Recruiter with particular focus on IT Recruitment.
 Having a diverse mix of experiences from staffing company to a tech startup (AI), I found my passion in technology and the possibilities it creates to build a robust talent function within the organization.
-I have had hands on experience in various aspects of HR like :- Recruitment , Sourcing, Recruitment co-ordination, Performance Management, employee engagement , Payroll Preparation, HR Operation & Administration.
+I have hands on experience in various aspects of HR like :- Recruitment , Sourcing, Recruitment co-ordination, Performance Management, employee engagement , Payroll Preparation, HR Operation & Administration.

 - 👀 I’m Currently working at RPASoft.ai